 Provide awareness training across the organization.
 To create true culture change, clearly communicate the goals of the program and show progress.
 Communicate the gains in productivity and culture so teams across the organization can understand and appreciate the new direction.

 Remember this work is for the entire organization.
 A successful neurodiversity program provides training and education for new candidates but also for colleagues, recruiters, managers, and senior leaders.
 Get everyone on board for neurodiverse employment.

 Matching qualified talent to solve business needs

 Multiple sources estimate that over 1 billion individuals identify as being neurodivergent, (examples include autism, dyslexia, ADHD, and other neurological differences).
-Unemployment for neurodivergent adults runs at least as high as 30 – 40% which is three times the rate for people with disabilities, and eight times the rate for people without disabilities.1 Employers cannot afford to overlook this talented population.
+Unemployment for neurodivergent adults runs at least as high as 30 – 40%.1 Employers cannot afford to overlook this talented population.
 CAI Neurodiverse Solutions has helped numerous organizations build a neurodiversity employment program to match qualified talent to solve business needs.

 Watch or listen to our four-part webinar series to get started: